-- Before your general anaesthetic, you must not eat for a minimum of six hours or drink for a minimum of three hours.
+- You will come into hospital the day of your operation. - Before your general anaesthetic, you must not eat for a minimum of six hours or drink for a minimum of three hours.
 You will be told when this is to start. - Please leave all cash and valuables at home.
 If you need to bring valuables into hospital, these can be sent to General Office for safekeeping.
-General Office is open between 8.30 am and 4.30 pm Monday to Friday.
+General Office is open between 8.30 and 4.30 Monday to Friday.
 Therefore, if you are discharged outside these times we will not be able to return your property until General Office is open.
-The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery plain bands can be worn but they will be taped.
-Please leave body piercings at home.
-False nails and nail polish will also need to be removed if worn. - Please do not wear any makeup. - If you are on regular medication, you will be told to take this if necessary.
+The Trust does not accept responsibility for items not handed in for safekeeping. - You will be asked to remove jewellery: plain bands will be taped. - Please leave body piercing at home.
+False nails and nail polish will need to be removed. - Please do not wear makeup. - You will be advised as to whether you should take medications on the morning of your operation. - You will be asked to put on a gown and disposable underwear.
+You may bring in with you a dressing gown and slippers. - A bracelet with your personal details will be attached to your wrist.

-- You will be asked to put on a gown and disposable underwear.
-You may bring a dressing gown and slippers in with you. - A bracelet with your personal details will be attached to your wrist. - You may be prescribed some medication to take before your operation by the anaesthetist.
-A member of the nursing staff will give this to you. - A porter will take you to the operating theatre. - If you have dentures, glasses or a hearing aid they can stay with you on your journey to the operating theatre.
-The will be removed whilst you are in the anaesthetic room and kept with you until you arrive in the recovery area.
-Once you are wake they can then be put back in place. - When you arrive in the theatre waiting area, a nurse will check your details with you.
-You will then be asked to put on a disposable hat. - You will then be taken to the anaesthetic room.
+- A porter will take you to the operating theatre. - If you have dentures, glasses or a hearing aid they can stay with you on your journey to the operating theatre.
+They will be removed whilst you are in the anaesthetic room and kept with you until you arrive in the recovery area.
+Once you are wake they can then be put back in place. - When you arrive in the theatre waiting area, a nurse will check your details with you: you will then be asked to put on a disposable hat. - You will then be taken to the anaesthetic room.